-A: For installations in environments below 40°F down to 20°F, we recommend adding our compressor heater (P/N 1727), which is included as standard equipment on all outdoor units.
+A: A compressor heater (P/N 1727) is included as standard equipment on all outdoor units, allowing the unit to be installed in temperatures down to 20F.
 Below 20°F, in addition to the compressor heater, we recommend adding our fan cycling switch (P/N 6972)

 Can the cooling unit be located in a remote location and ducted to/from the wine cellar?

 A: These cooling units can be installed above the wine cellar when used with our front intake hood.

 Does the unit need to be installed through the wall, or can I install the entire unit inside the cellar?

 A: These cooling units are designed to be installed through-the-wall, with the hot side of the cooling unit exposed to the exterior, in temperatures ranging from 20F to 110F out of the box.

 What if I don't have sufficient space behind the cooling unit for the hot air exhaust to dissipate?

 A: The hot exhaust at the rear of the cooling units must have sufficient space to exhaust and dissipate, so that the unit does not recycle its own hot air.